gaolinyi828/WeGroup/README.md

 2. User could send message, photo, emoji and share files in charroom.
 3. Team chat room has a find meeting time slot function
 4. Team chat room has an annoucement section to post important messages such as team info, github link, google doc link, etc.

+## Project Repo
+### docs
+Includes basic project and team documents.
+Currently we have public webpage using Github Pages, communication plan in docs.